 1982 to Present: Managing and Coaching

 After retiring as a player, Adrian began a new career as a minor league manager.
 In his first post as manager of the Midwest League Appleton Foxes in 1982, the team won the Midwest League championship.
 Next it was on to the AA Glens Falls White Sox in 1983, and the Triple-A Denver Zephyrs in 1984.
 In 1985, Garrett served as Minor League Hitting Instructor for the Chicago White Sox organization.
 While with the White Sox organization, Adrian helped to develop the talents of Daryl Boston, Joel Skinner, Ron Karkovice, Russ Morman and Tim Hulett just to name a few future Major Leaguers.
 In 1987, he served as a coach for the Triple-A Omaha Royals, mentoring first-time manager and future Royals skipper John Wathan.
 Garrett joined the Kansas City Royals coaching staff in 1988 as their third base coach.
 He served as the team's hitting coach in 1991 and 1992.
 He also worked for the Florida Marlins as hitting coach at Triple-A Edmonton (1993-1994) and Triple-A Charlotte (1995-1998), under managers Sal Rende, Carlos Tosca and Fredi Gonzalez.
 Next he served as the Hitting Coordinator for the Marlins from 1999-2001.
 Cliff Floyd and Preston Wilson are just a couple of players that Garrett helped in their development during his time as Hitting Coordinator for the Marlins.
 In 2011, Adrian completed his ninth season in the Cincinnati Reds organization, all as the Hitting Coach for the Triple-A Louisville Bats.
 Players who have benefited from Garrett's tutelage include: Jay Bruce, Chris Dickerson, Jerry Hairston, Chris Heisey, Jeff Keppinger, Corey Patterson, Drew Stubbs and Joey Votto (who was named the International League Rookie of the Year for 2007 and hit a home run for his first major league hit on September 5th, 2007).
 Adrian returned to Louisville in 2011 for his ninth consecutive and final year as Hitting Coach for the Triple-A Bats.
-In 2012 & 2013, Adrian served as a part time spring training, instructional league and regular season instructor for the Reds organization.
-He will reprise this role once again for the 2014 season.
+From 2012 through 2014, Adrian served as a part time spring training, instructional league and regular season instructor for the Reds organization.
+He will reprise this role once again for the 2015 season.

 Originally from Brooksville, FL, Adrian spent the majority of his childhood in Sarasota, FL where his brother Wayne and several other family members still reside.
 He and his wife Linda now reside in the Austin, TX metro area during the off season.